fadhlaouir/mern-workshop/backend/README.md

 ## Acknowledgments

-This workshop was created to help developers learn how to build a CRUD application using MongoDB, Express, and Node.js.
-Special thanks to the workshop organizers and instructors for their guidance and support.
+This workshop was created to help ISET KAIROUAN Students learn how to build a CRUD application using MongoDB, Express, and Node.js.